Chocolate Inclusion or Infused Chocolate, What Separates Them?

 Chocolate Inclusions First off, let's define it.
 A chocolate inclusion, is the word for (almost) any natural ingredient added into or onto chocolate liquor, bars, paste or even chocolate beverages.

-To make chocolate, sugar is the only ingredient that is required beyond cacao.
-Cacao, is the raw ingredient chocolate paste or chocolate liquor is made from.
+To make Hawaii chocolate (in our case), sugar is the only ingredient that is required beyond cacao.
+Hawaiian Cacao, is the raw ingredient chocolate paste or chocolate liquor is made from from our Hawaii single-origin.
+Every origin can make these products.
 So, to call something chocolate references only the cacao (or cocoa powder/butter) and sugar ingredients.
 Almost everything else is added to chocolate is considered and inclusion.
 Even milk is an inclusion in chocolate.
 You wouldn't call milk chocolate, "chocolate", right?
 Inclusions are ingredients beyond the basic recipes that are added, to enhance a product.
 Let me mention soy-lecithin, its a chocolate additive.
 We won't cover these in detail but please note, most industrial chocolate has lots of additives.
 Below are some lists of inclusions, additives and infusions that will clear things up.

 Examples of chocolate inclusions: